MattiasHognas/NetLab/README.md

 # What is this?

 This is a shared whiteboard app.
 It's built in a strictly separated microservice architecture.

+The goals of the project are:<br/>
+🚀 high speed output.<br/>
+💾 low memory usage.<br/>
+🌈 use only bleeding edge tools and frameworks.<br/>
+🤖 automate development as much as possible.<br/>

 ## Tools